Corporate Bodies: Problems Associated With Access Points and Cross-References

 Additions, Omissions, and Modifications

-Some of the greatest difficulties associated with determining access points for corporate bodies are the overwhelming problems associated with integrating the rules for subordinate and related bodies.
-It takes practice, great judgement, and experience to fully understand the hierarchal levels, the ambiguous rules, and the consequences to the integrity of the catalogue if the access points are not chosen correctly.
+Some of the greatest difficulties associated with determining access points for corporate bodies are the problems with integrating the rules for subordinate and related bodies.
+It takes practice, great judgement, and experience to fully understand the hierarchal levels, the ambiguous rules, and the consequences to the integrity of the catalogue, if the access points are not chosen correctly.
 The rules are too numerous and complicated to be given justice in this essay, however, it can be said that they are divided into three sections to cover general rules, government bodies, and religious organizations (Wynar 1985,315).
 Government bodies are always subordinate to a jurisdiction, as with The Canadian House of Commons having the corporate heading of Canada.
 Parliament.
 House of Commons.
 The general rule allows a subordinate non-governmental body to be entered under its own name, with the exceptions listed in rule 24.13.
-References are used to connect the subheading to the higher or related body (AACR2 1988,460).
+References are used to connect the sub-heading to the higher or related body (AACR2 1988,460).
 For example, Edith Goodridge Gallery, University of California, Los Angeles would have the AACR2 heading of Edith Goodridge Gallery, with references from University of California, Los Angeles.
-Cataloguers must decide whether a corporate body can be entered under its own name, or under the heading of a higher body.
-Since religious and government bodies have their own special rules, it is imperative to establish if a subordinate body falls under one or the other (Wynar 1985,303).
+Cataloguers have to decide whether a corporate body can be entered under its own name or under the heading of a higher body.
+Since religious and government bodies have their own special rules, it is important to establish if a subordinate body falls under one or the other (Wynar 1985,303).

 What To Do About Conference Proceedings